The Story of Zacchaeus: A Tale of Transformation and Redemption

 Jesus’ Affirmation of Salvation

 Jesus responded to Zacchaeus’ declaration by stating, “Today salvation has come to this house, because he also is a son of Abraham; for the Son of Man has come to seek and to save that which was lost” (Luke 19:9-10, NKJV).
-Jesus affirmed that Zacchaeus’ faith and repentance had brought salvation to him and his household.

 This affirmation underscores the message that God’s grace is available to all, even those considered outcasts or sinners.
 Jesus came to seek and save the lost, and through faith and repentance, anyone can experience the joy of salvation and the hope of eternal life.